JRL-CARI-CNR-UNIBS/JRL-CARI_motion_planning/README.md

 git clone --recurse-submodules https://github.com/JRL-CARI-CNR-UNIBS/JRL-CARI_motion_planning.git
 ```

+In your catkin workspace set `catkin config --install` and build with `catkin build -cs`.

 ### Step 3: Keep Submodules Updated

 Ensure that the submodules are always up to date with the following command: